rodriguezrafa/reddit-vue/README.md

     Added styles for the SPA, hover transitions, icons (took a bit of time looking for the assets and modifiying them to match the request).

-    Also implemented the data in the store to render the post list and the detail showed
+    Also implemented the data in the store to render the post list and the detail showed.
+The creation date comes in UTC format, so I used moment.js library to get the correct one

 4. Post Details.